mdavids/rfc/content/draft-davids-forsalereg-19.md

 sale and provide a pointer to the seller's information.

 The operational convention described in this document does not require any protocol change.
-This operational convention is specifically informed by the deployment in (#implementation).

 Furthermore, (#ethicalconsids) discusses some ethical considerations.
 In particular, the approach in this document aims to promote a more equitable domain aftermarket and to